sognen/self-hosted-integrations-with-Google-assistant/kodi/README.md

 Allows Google Assistant to control Kodi, e.g.,

-* Switch to a tv channel
+* Switch to a specific tv channel
-* Return to the last/previous channel the user was on.
-* Adjust the current channel by a relative amount.
 * Playback commands such as pause, stop, next and previous
 * Open addons on Kodi, e.g., Youtube, Spotify and movie library.
 * Set volume and mute
-* Play the matrix
-* List trending movies*
-* Show me movies with Sylvester Stallone*

-Note: the last three require dialogflow.
+* Direct play of movie title
+* Display movies by title or actor on the TV

 ### Software needed:
 * HomeAutio.Mqtt.GoogleHome - https://github.com/i8beef/HomeAutio.Mqtt.GoogleHome